Award Ceremony 22/23

 A pre-selection committee of experts from the Association of Technical Companies for Film & Television (vtff), the Federal Association of Green Film & TV Consultants Germany (GCD) and Green Film Shooting has thoroughly examined the 31 submissions received and selected six productions.

-From these six nominated productions, the competition jury will select the final winner of the EISVOGEL 21/22.
+From these six nominated productions, the competition jury selected the final winner of the Eisvogel 21/22.

 The nominated productions are briefly presented below.

 This five-part documentary series was produced by Bon Voyage Films for Sky Deutschland between late 2020 and mid 2021.
 The shooting took place at a large number of locations, some of them in quite remote natural areas.

 “The film direction and camera team considered in advance during the pre-production phase how to travel and shoot with the most energy-efficient technology and lightweight luggage possible.
 We didn't want to set up any elaborate technology in forests, moors and landscape conservation areas, which would have threatened the very things we wanted to film there.”
 Letizia Lange, Producer

 “From the North Sea to the Bavarian Forest and from the North German Moor to the Swiss Alps: even the journeys to the filming locations were as consequently environmentally friendly as possible.
 Fahri Yardim alone travelled over 5500 kilometres by train.”
 Christian Asanger, VP Entertainment Sky